European River Cruises: Your Extraordinary Voyage Through the Heart of Europe

 Typical Duration 7–14 nights 7–10 nights 7–10 nights

-Countries Visited Germany, Austria, Hungary, Slovakia, Serbia, Romania Netherlands, Germany, France, Switzerland France
+Countries Visited Germany, Austria, Hungary, Slovakia (extended voyages may also reach Serbia and Romania) Netherlands, Germany, France, Switzerland France

 Best For First-time river cruisers, culture lovers, Christmas markets Scenic cruising, wine enthusiasts, castle lovers Gastronomy, wine connoisseurs, Francophiles